Sums Associated with Orbits in the Binary Dynamical System: Introduction

 \section{Introduction}

-In their paper \cite{HL} G. H. Hardy and J. E. Littlewood considered the behaviour of some series involving cosecants.
+G. H. Hardy and J. E. Littlewood \cite{HL} considered the behaviour of some series involving cosecants.
 Among the results they found was the following: \emph{there are irrational numbers $\theta$ for which there is $K_{\theta}>0$ such that }